Bill Gates recommends you read this specific part of Warren Buffett's letter

-In a tweet on Tuesday morning, Gates highlighted what he thought was the most important section of Buffett’s latest letter to shareholders, the 50th edition of the widely circulated missive.
+Gates’ charity, The Gates Foundation, was gifted shares of Buffett’s Berkshire Hathaway worth almost $US30 billion back 2006 and Buffett serves as a trustee of the Foundation.

-Gates links readers to page 23 of Buffett’s letter, where Buffett walks through the earliest days of Berkshire.
+In a tweet on Tuesday morning, Gates highlighted out what he thinks is the most important section of Buffett’s latest letter to shareholders, the 50th edition of the widely circulated letter.

-YouTube video posted Sunday, Gates also explained what he loves about Buffett’s annual letter, and this section in particular.
+Gates links to page 23 of the letter, where Buffett walks through the earliest days of Berkshire (as well as the “monumentally stupid” decision Buffett made over $US0.125 back in 1964).

-Gates said: “What really struck me this time about the letter was the value of experience.
-[Buffett] is better today than ever because he’s seen so many businesses and he understands business profitability so incredibly well.”
+In a YouTube video posted Sunday, Gates talks a bit about why he likes this passage from the letter so much — it’s about the history of Buffett the investor and Berkshire the company.

-In the video, Gates also explains that what works about the “Berkshire system” is that it maximizes the potential of businesses by giving them autonomy as well as the explicit support of the whole Berkshire organisation, even if mistakes are made.
-Gates added that it was the most important annual letter Buffett has written.
+In the video, Gates says that what works about what he calls the “Berkshire system” is that is maximizes the potential of businesses by giving them autonomy as well as the explicit support of the whole Berkshire organisation, even if mistakes are made.

-Notably, the page Gates highlights starts with what Buffett calls a “monumentally stupid” decision Buffett made back in 1964, an anecdote Business Insider’s Sam Ro highlighted when Berkshire’s letter was released on February 28.
+Gates added that, “What really struck me this time about the letter was the value of experience.
+[Buffett] is better today than ever because he’s seen so many businesses and he understands business profitability so incredibly well,” and says this is the most important annual letter Buffett has ever written.

 Read Buffett’s full letter here »